Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

         cell_population.SetNumSweepsPerTimestep(1);

 ```

-We then pass in the cell population into an `OnLatticeSimulation`{.cpp},
+We then pass in the cell population into an `OnLatticeSimulation`,
 and set the output directory and end time.
 ```cpp
         OnLatticeSimulation<2> simulator(cell_population);
         simulator.SetOutputDirectory("PottsBasedMonolayer");
         simulator.SetEndTime(50.0);
 ```

 The default timestep is 0.1, but can be changed using the below command.
 The timestep is used in conjunction with the "Temperature" and
 number of sweeps per timestep to specify the relationship between cell movement and proliferation.
 We also set the simulation to only output